8ctopus/sciter-pagecontrol/README.md

 ## features

-- load tab contents inline or from external source
+- load tab contents inline or from external file
-- when loaded from external source, tab can have its own css and js
+- when loaded from external file, tab can have its own css and js
 - fully skinnable control
 - support for fontawesome icons in tab header
 - tab headers on any side